Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 In the quiet town of Smyrna, North Carolina, nestled in the 28579 ZIP code, a real estate dispute quietly escalated into a tense arbitration battle that would test the patience and resolve of everyone involved.

-The Parties: Jacob Fields, a first-time real estate investor from Raleigh, purchased a vacant lot in Smyrna’s emerging Pinecrest Subdivision in April 2022.
-The seller, Carla Mason, a local developer, had advertised the parcel as “ready for immediate construction” with all necessary permits in place.
+The Parties: the claimant, a first-time real estate investor from Raleigh, purchased a vacant lot in Smyrna’s emerging Pinecrest Subdivision in April 2022.
+The seller, the claimant, a local developer, had advertised the parcel as ready for immediate construction” with all necessary permits in place.

 The Conflict: Jacob planned to build a modest single-family home to rent out.
 However, shortly after closing the $85,000 deal, he discovered that the town’s planning department had not issued critical driveway permits due to a zoning change enacted just two weeks before the sale — unknown to either party.
 This delay threatened to push back Jacob’s construction timeline by months, adding unexpected costs.
 When Jacob sought compensation, Carla denied liability, insisting the sale was “as-is” and that due diligence was on the buyer.

-The Timeline: The dispute simmered from May 2022 through February 2023, with failed mediation attempts.
+The Timeline: The dispute simmered from May 2022 through February 2023, at a local employertion attempts.
 Finally, both agreed to arbitration under the North Carolina Real Estate Commission’s guidelines in March 2023.

 The Arbitration Hearing: Held over two days in a conference room in Smyrna, the hearing featured testimony from Jacob, Carla, a zoning official, and an independent real estate expert.
 Jacob argued that Carla’s failure to disclose recent zoning changes was a material omission that affected the property’s value and usability.
 Carla countered that the zoning change was public record and that she had no legal obligation to highlight it beyond the standard disclosures.